api3dao/oev-docs/docs/reference/oev/dapps/index.md

 signed-data from airnodes.
 However, it displays the data point from [Api3ServerV1.sol](https://dapi-docs.api3.org/reference/dapis/understand/read-dapis.htmls) if it has a more recent timestamp than the last searcher update.
-Each dApp has its own proxy that searchers update to determine which dApps the OEV proceeds should be distributed to.
+Each dApp has its own proxy in order to determine which dApps the OEV proceeds should be distributed to.
+The data feed reads from Api3ServerV1.sol as well in order to have a fallback that is updated by the oracle rather than the searcher.

 ### Deploying a Proxy